wazo-pbx/xivo-blog/content/articles/sprint-review-1705.md

 **Database**: One of Wazo services (xivo-dird) was not closing the connections to the database.
 It blocked other services from accessing the database in some circumstances.
 Ticket reference: [#6607](https://projects.wazo.community/issues/6607)

-**Switchboard**: Transfers made via the Wazo switchboard had a performance issue that would take up all CPU of the machine after a few transfers, causing other issues as a result.
+**CTI Client**: Transfers made via the client had a performance issue that would take up all CPU of the machine after a few transfers, causing other issues as a result.
 Ticket reference: [#6628](https://projects.wazo.community/issues/6628)

 Contributions
 -------------